When it comes to love, most of us blindly follow the social script — start dating, move in together, get married, and have kids.

-But propose a non-monogamous arrangement to your current heterosexual girl- or boyfriend, and most people’s tolerance will come to an abrupt end.
+But propose a non-monogamous arrangement to your heterosexual partner, and their tolerance will come to an abrupt end.
 Your parents, too, will be less than thrilled.
-And of course, you will be the talk of the town at work.
+And at work, tongues will wag endlessly.

 Our language gives it away, too.

-Just pay attention to how mass culture always glorifies “committed” relationships (aka relationships that follow the escalation logic).
-In contrast, any relationship deviating from that logic is automatically labeled “non-committed” and therefore “unhealthy.”
+Just look at how mass culture glorifies committed relationships as “healthy.”
+Any type of relationship deviating from that is automatically labeled “unhealthy.”

-It comes as no surprise that many unconventional couples keep their relationship style a secret.
-They would rather not have to deal with this hypocrisy.
+That’s why many unconventional couples keep their relationship style on the down-low.
+They would rather not deal with this hypocrisy.